YujiSODE/seqToCanvas/algorithm.md

 4. To draw from `(x0, y0)` to `(x0-dx, y0+dy)` where `dx` and `dy` are defined by `e1, e2, e3` and `e4`
 5. To draw from `(x0, y0)` to `(x0-dx, y0-dy)` where `dx` and `dy` are defined by `e1, e2, e3` and `e4`
 ___
+### seqToCanvas_arc.js
+16 methods are divided into two patterns: arc path patterns and areal one.
+Arc path patterns have two ways to draw as follows:

+___